adrianoribeiro/map-struct-sample/README.md

 # Mapstruct Sample
-This repo was created with the intent of testing lib Mapstruct
+This repo was created with the intent of testing the Mapstruct framework.

 ## Tech/Frameworks:
 * Java 8